 Plants and produce for free

-In our back garden we have cleared out some areas where plants had got too big, or spread too far, but now we have lots of empty gaps with little time and money to fill them.
+In our back garden we have cleared out some areas where plants had got too big, or spread too far.
+But now we have lots of empty gaps with little time and money to fill them.

 We also have a front garden which is overgrown with weeds, against which we are currently losing the battle.
+Thinking about these problems from an ‘eco thrifty’ perspective quickly helped me come up with solutions that would never have previously occurred to me:

 - Host a plant swap garden party (hopefully on a nice sunny day).
 Invite friends, family and neighbours to bring unwanted plants or spare cuttings to your garden.
 Provide some snacks and drinks and let the plant swap commence.
 I would probably limit the number of plants brought by each person and would consider implementing a token system to ensure the swapping is done fairly.
 People could also bring seeds, gardening equipment, books, pots and other garden related items.
 If it is successful make it an annual event.